vegidio/template-typescript/README.md

 where:

-- `build/`: is the directory containing the binaries created by the project.
-This folder is auto-generated and you shouldn't manually put any file here.
+- `dist/`: is the directory containing the binaries created by the project.
+This folder is auto-generated so you shouldn't manually put any file here.
 - `src/`: is the directory where you will place the project code.
 The entry point of the project's execution is the file `index.ts`.
 - `test/`: is the directory where you will place your test scripts.